 The funding guide

-Please note: this is simply a resource we’ve gathered for others to use.
-We don’t represent or endorse any of the organisations listed, and details may change - always check each funder’s criteria before applying.
+Please note, this is simply a resource we’ve gathered for others to use.
+We don’t represent or endorse any of the organisations listed, and details may change, so it’s always worth checking each funder’s criteria before applying.

 Fungi-specific / mycology